-The Dufour-Lapointe sisters, Justine, Chloé and Maxime, have left a significant mark on the history of mogul skiing in Canada with their exceptional performances and strong family spirit.
-Justine, the youngest, won a gold medal at the 2014 Sochi Olympics and a silver medal at the 2018 PyeongChang Olympics.
-Chloé secured a silver medal at […]
+Sisters Justine, Chloé, and Maxime Dufour-Lapointe have made history in Canadian mogul skiing thanks to their exceptional performances and family spirit.
+Justine, the youngest, won a gold medal at the 2014 Olympic Games in Sochi and a silver medal at the 2018 Games in PyeongChang.
+Chloé won a silver medal at the 2014 Olympic Games […]

-Builder, Nordic skiing.
-This resident of Morin-Heights, an engineer by training, has dedicated most of his life to cross-country skiing, as a designer and manufacturer of skis for over 10 years at the Norski and Karhu companies.
-He also gave his time as a volunteer to supervise, design and develop the Morin-Heights network of ski […]
+Builder, Nordic skier.
+This Morin-Heights resident, an engineer by training, has devoted most of his life to cross-country skiing.
+He designed and manufactured skis for over 10 years for the Norski and Karhu brands.
+He also volunteered his time to supervise, design and develop the Morin-Heights network of ski and snowshoe trails.
+Holder of the […]

 Competitor, downhill skiing.
 This athlete from the Mont-Tremblant region has been one of the greatest skiers in Canadian history.
 Super-G World Champion in 2017, his record in the World Cup includes 25 podiums and 5 victories.
 One of the great Canadian athletes from the Laurentians.
 Erik Guay